About Sciatica Arthritis Pain, Symptoms & Treatment

 - You use steroids or intravenous drugs

-- You have had back pain before but this episode is different and feels worse
+- You have had pain before but pain is now different or worse

 - Episode of back pain lasting over 4 weeks